 Denise is a senior faculty with Project Welcome Home Troops and the International Association of Human Values where for over 20 years she has taught hundreds of people a range of programs on meditation, breathing, and specialized programs for cancer and depression.
 She also teaches advanced graduate programs along with meditation retreats.
 Denise is a national leader in the human potential movement.
 She has been meditating for over 40years and she brings with her a wealth of experience and knowledge of the mind, body complex.

-Jim has practiced stress management programs for almost 40 years and has been teaching them for 20 years.
-He has also taught similar programs in stress management and drug and alcohol rehabilitation settings for over 10 years in the federal prison system.
-In addition, Jim works in the software development field and has extensive background in technology, manufacturing and team and program management.
+Jim has practiced meditation and stress management programs for 50 years and has been teaching them for 30 years.
+He has led programs in stress management utilizing meditation, yoga, breathing, and cognitive skills for groups in public, prison, military and veterans, medical and health care professionals and drug and alcohol rehabilitation settings.
+In addition, Jim works in the Information Technology field and has an extensive background in software development, enterprise architecture, manufacturing, process improvement, and management.

 Pam is a Senior Faculty member of International Association for Human Values and Illinois Director of Project Welcome Home Troops.
 Based in Chicago she teaches extensively in Veterans Affairs Medical and Vet Centers in the greater metropolitan area.
 Pam travels internationally to teach self development and stress mangement programs in English and Spanish.
 She has been practicing meditation since 1971 and has been with the International Association of Human Values since 1998.
 Pam is a certified yoga and meditation teacher and has special expertise in working with individuals with depression, anxiety and trauma.
 She also teaches IAHV programs in prisons, schools, hospitals and universities.